-Veidekke's general practice is to use a notice period of six months for senior executives.
+Veidekke's general practice is to use a notice period of six months.
 No notice period may exceed 12 months in length.

-Severance pay arrangements may not exceed 12 months in length, and shall always be linked to confidentiality and non-compete clauses in the employment contract so that the severance pay constitutes compensation for restrictions on the employee's ability to take up new employment.
+Severance pay arrangements may not exceed 12 months in length, and shall always be linked to clauses on confidentiality and non-compete in the employment contract so that the severance pay constitutes compensation for restrictions on the employee's ability to take up new employment.